Solving Global Mass Payments—Once and For All

 Barriers to change.
 In a decentralized system, it is relatively difficult to implement change.
 There is no central authority to mandate or direct new processes.
 Of course, we should acknowledge that SWIFT does play an important role in enabling change through setting and promoting new standards.
 But it cannot dictate the terms of correspondent banking relationships—so that there is no uniform way, for example, for a sending bank in one country to change the ways in which payments are made by its correspondents in receiving countries.
 For example, attempts to migrate more transactions to ACH from wire still demand tedious and laborious point-by-point negotiations and implementation procedures.

-The next generation of outbound payment solutions will be purpose-built platform to provide cost control, data visibility, operational efficiency, and friction-free delivery methods at a fraction of today’s cost.
-Equipped with integrated payment tracking, compliance and management tools, these new platforms will ultimately change the way people and businesses get paid in the new economy.
+The next generation of outbound payment solutions will rely on purpose-built platforms to provide cost control, data visibility, operational efficiency, and friction-free delivery methods at a fraction of today’s cost.
+Equipped with integrated payment tracking, compliance, and management tools, these new platforms will ultimately change the way people and businesses get paid in the new economy.